dag81/vesyncOpenhabPyPort/README.md

 # VeSync Binding

-It's current support is for the CoreXXXS air purifiers branded as Levoit which utilise the VeSync app based on the V2 protocol.
+It's current support is for the Air purifiers & Humidifer's branded as Levoit which utilise the VeSync app based on the V2 protocol.

 Air Filtering models supported are Core200S, Core300S and Core400S.
 Air Humidifier models supported are Classic 300S, 600S (excluding writing support for warm mode / level - see GitHub issue).